Tay0710/CITS3403_Project/README.md

     Run the Selenium tests:
 -     python -m unittest tests/selenium.py

-### Selenium Tests
+### Tests
-The video for the functioning Selenium tests can be found within the main folder.
+The videos for the functioning Selenium tests and unittests can be found within the main folder.